CaffeineViking/nqsok/readme.md

 NQL Format
 ----------

 For the levels and packs, a few file types have been introduced.
 They are all specified in an easy-to-parse JSON format that uses layers of PNG files to specify the files themselves (i.e. a poor man's level editor by using GIMP or Paint.NET).
 It was so many years since I wrote that, so I'm not 100% sure anymore how it works, but you can take a look at `share/` for how to build new levels.
 If you want a JSON schema for it, forget it :-).
 Maybe in a remake of it, but I was young and stupid back then, so we'll just have to live with the JSON / PNG file format combination.
 I also planned to write a original Sokoban level parser for it, so the entire classic Sokoban could be played, but I just didn't get around to doing it.
-If anyone wants to implement that (or have general improvments to the project), feel free to open a PR.
+If anyone wants to implement that (or have general improvments to the project), feel free to open a PR and I'll merge it in here.